-Our research activity addresses contemporary societal and clinical health problems related to temperature including work in the fields of physiology, clinical practice, temperature measurement, intervention evaluation, public health, safe environments and ethics.
+Our research activity addresses contemporary societal and clinical health problems related to temperature including work in the fields of

 The HTRG is active in research across the lifespan from neonatal to older people.
 Our expertise lies in different research applications and mixed methods including literature reviews and evidence synthesis, primary physiological research, experimental studies, qualitative inquiry and cost effectiveness evaluations.
 Working in academic and service evaluation settings we have a track record of delivering translational and applied research findings of value to policy and practice.

 - Keeping warm in later life project (KWILLT): A qualitative study exploring factors influencing the ability of older people to keep warm at home in winter.

 - Warm well families: A study exploring factors influencing the decisions and behaviour of vulnerable households with children with asthma regarding keeping warm and well at home.